This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large skillet, melt the butter over medium heat.
-Add the sliced onion, and cook stirring occasionally, until softened, about 4 minutes.
+- In a 12-inch skillet, melt the butter over medium heat.
+Add the sliced onion and cook until softened, about 3 to 4 minutes.
 Add the mushrooms and continue cooking until the liquid has been released and is almost evaporated.
 Transfer to a bowl and set aside.

 - Meanwhile, in a large bowl, combine the beef, ¼ cup beef broth, bread crumbs, egg, garlic powder, and black pepper.
-Shape into 6 patties, ½-inch thick.
+Shape into 6 patties, 4 inches in diameter.

-- In a separate small bowl, whisk the remaining beef broth, ketchup, Worcestershire sauce, flour, mustard powder, and water.
+- Add the flour to a small bowl.
+Add about 2 tablespoons of beef broth and whisk until smooth.
+Add the remaining beef broth, ketchup, Worcestershire sauce, mustard powder, and water.

 - Serve over mashed potatoes or egg noodles.